 Expectant Parents Anxiety

-Most expectant parents are looking to purchase a scanner to use at home mostly due to anxiety.
-This anxiety is derived from previous traumatic experiences such as previous miscarriages, and they believe that by regularly checking the progress of the pregnancy will alleviate this anxiety.
+Most expectant parents are looking to purchase a scanner to use at home, mostly due to anxiety.
+This anxiety is derived from previous traumatic experiences such as previous miscarriages, and they believe that regularly checking the progress of the pregnancy will alleviate this anxiety.

-Using an ultrasound machine at home, however, can have the opposite effect causing more anxiety due to inability to identify the baby or the heartbeat.
+Using an ultrasound machine at home, however, can have the opposite effect, causing more anxiety due to the inability to identify the baby or the heartbeat.